Valbrand/tibei/README.md

 The `ConnectionResponder` protocol has several other lifecycle methods that can be seen in the sample application and in the [docs](http://www.dvalbrand.com/tibei).

+### Sending and receiving messages

+Clients can only send messages directly to the server they're connected to.
+Messages are encoded in JSON format before being sent, and should conform to the [`JSONConvertibleMessage`](http://www.dvalbrand.com/tibei/Protocols/JSONConvertibleMessage.html) protocol.
+Clients can send messages using the `sendMessage(_:)` method.

+Servers can send messages to any of the clients connected to them.
+In order to identify them, each `Connection` is given a `ConnectionID` upon creation.
+It should be passed on to the `sendMessage(_:toConnectionWithID:)` method in order to have it send to the correct peer.

 ## Author

 Daniel Oliveira, dvalbrand@gmail.com